 How can I garden with limited space?

-Starting a minimalist garden for zero-waste living isn’t about having the biggest or most elaborate garden.
-It’s about creating a sustainable, intentional space that supports your needs, fits your lifestyle, and respects the planet.
+A minimalist garden for zero-waste living doesn't need to be a big, elaborate garden.
+It is to create a sustainable, intentional space that suits your needs, your lifestyle, and the Earth's ecosystem.